rackerlabs/docs-style-guide/style-guide/index.rst

    writing release notes for any product or service.

 :ref:`user-interface-guidelines`
-   Provides a link to the user interface guidelines in the Helix documentation.
+   Provides links to the user interface guidelines in the Helix documentation.
    The Helix documentation includes text conventions for user interfaces.
 Helix is a Rackspace-chartered effort to unify the look, feel, and functionality of Rackspace interfaces.
 Helix is one system composed of